lbnl-science-it/cborg-web/content/english/pages/api_examples.md

 ## Example Code Requirements

 - Request an API Key
-- Save API key as an environment variable on your system
+- Save API key as an environment variable on your system.
 - Install the OpenAI SDK for Python: `pip install openai`